-A good deal of the material in her books is actually travel writing; she'll describe orchards and markets, and try to capture flavours, colours and smells.
+A good deal of the material in her books is actually travel writing; she’ll describe orchards and markets, and try to capture flavours, colours and smells.
 Sometimes, it almost appears that the food is merely a vehicle to capture and make manifest the descriptions she gives of different ways of life.
-While other cookbook writers were still focussing on how to teach Brits on how to cook with less, or to adopt bits of foreign cooking into British cooking, Elizabeth David went whole hog and offered a complete immersion experience.
+While other cookbook writers were still focussing on how to teach people in England how to cook with less, or to adopt bits of foreign cooking into English cooking, Elizabeth David went whole hog and offered a complete immersion experience.

 Elizabeth was a very private person, and didn’t give away any of herself in the books.
 Few of her contemporaries knew that she’d had both male and female lovers, according to her biographer, Artemis Cooper (Writing at the Kitchen Table: The Authorized Biography of Elizabeth David.)
 Sometimes, her thoughts get crotchety: she was very opinionated, and didn’t suffer fools gladly.

-Elizabeth was the first British food writer to achieve recognition on the American side of the pond, since perhaps the late 1700s.
+Elizabeth was the first English food writer to achieve popular recognition in North America since perhaps the late 1700s.

 She went first to boarding school, then to the Sorbonne in Paris for two years, then to Munich to study German.
 By 1933, at the age of twenty, she was back in London, trying her hand at acting.

 In 1939, she simply left England with a married man, Charles Gibson-Cowan.
 The two bought a boat and planned to sail around the Mediterranean.
 They were arrested off Sicily by the Italians as British spies, and their boat confiscated.
 They managed to get to the Greek island of Syros, and stayed there until it was bombed, whereupon they joined the refugees streaming to Cairo, still in British hands.
 Elizabeth got a job for the British Ministry of Information at a reference library there, abandoned Charles, and got married to a Lieutenant-Colonel Tony David.